OpenBB-finance/OpenBB/website/content/_index.md

 ```
 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/169503345-a9409637-dc7a-4193-9c87-38b1b6ee1a08.png"><img src="https://user-images.githubusercontent.com/46355364/169503345-a9409637-dc7a-4193-9c87-38b1b6ee1a08.png" alt="Amazon Candle Chart" width="800"/></a>

-As mentioned in the "Explanation of Menus", some information also transfers over to other menus and this includes the
+As mentioned in the <a href="#explanation-of-menus">Explanation of Menus</a>, some information also transfers over to other menus and this includes the
 loaded market data from <a href="terminal/stocks/load" target="_blank">load</a>.
 So, if you would visit the `ta` menu (which stands for <a href="https://www.investopedia.com/terms/t/technicalanalysis.asp" target="_blank">Technical Analysis</a>) you will see that, by running any command, the selected period above is depicted again.
 Return to the Stocks menu again by using `q` and use it again to return to the home screen which can be shown with `?`.